Robert Mueller: Return to private sector

 On October 19, 2016, Mueller began an external review of "security, personnel, and management processes and practices" at government contractor Booz Allen Hamilton after Harold T. Martin III was indicted for massive data theft from the National Security Agency.
-On April 6, 2017, he was appointed as Special Master for disbursement of $850 million and $125 million for automakers and consumers, respectively, affected by rupture-prone Takata airbags.
+On April 6, 2017, he was appointed as special master for the disbursement of $850 million and $125 million for automakers and consumers, respectively, affected by rupture-prone Takata airbags.

-Mueller received the 2016 Thayer Award for public service from the United States Military Academy.
+Mueller received the 2016 Sylvanus Thayer Award for public service from the U.S. Military Academy.
 In June 2017, he received the Baker Award for intelligence and national security contributions from the nonprofit Intelligence and National Security Alliance.
 In October 2019, it was announced that Mueller, along with James L. Quarles and Aaron Zebley, would return to WilmerHale to resume private practice.
-On July 11, 2020, Mueller wrote an op-ed on The Washington Post stating that Roger Stone "remains a convicted felon, and rightly so" after the President of the United States granted Roger Stone clemency and defended his investigation.
+On July 11, 2020, Mueller wrote an op-ed in The Washington Post stating that Roger Stone "remains a convicted felon, and rightly so" after the U.S. president granted Stone clemency, and he defended his office's work and the integrity of the investigation.